How do I install Sonic Control?

 - Go to the Ocean settings; below Spreading is Sound Velocity.

 - To enter a manual velocity, check the box and enter the last good velocity, or take a velocity from the sound velocity profile, at the same depth as the sonar.

 - The SVP indicator, in the lower left portion of the GUI, will change to yellow.

 - As soon as possible, clear the obstruction that is blocking the probe or replace the probe.

 - Do not operate with a manual sound velocity for any length of time.

 - Call +1.805.259.8142

-- If you have internet capabilities on board, we can connect to your computer via TeamViewer™
+- If you have internet capability, we can connect to your computer via TeamViewer™.

-- Send an SMS or email to the above and request remote assistance.
+- Send an SMS or email to the address or number above and request remote assistance.

-- Use UTC time when setting the appointment; do not use local time nor assume that R2Support is in a certain time zone.
+- Use UTC time when setting the appointment; do not use local time or assume R2Support is in a certain time zone.

 - Go to Help -> Remote Assistance.

-- In the Remote Assistance (TeamViewerTM) window there will be a ID and Password.
+- In the Remote Assistance (TeamViewer™) window there will be an ID and Password.

 - The ID is unique to the computer and will never change.

-- The Password will change every time that the program is run v.
+- The Password will change every time that the program is run.
 Send an SMS or email the ID and Password to the above contacts.

-- During the remote session, there is a chat feature, in TeamViewer™, for communication back and forth with R2Support.
+- The TeamViewer™ chat feature enables quick communication back and forth with R2Support.

-- Remember that R2Support will have full control of the computer so please do not try to use the mouse or do something on the computer, while R2Support assists you.
+- While R2Support assists you, they will have full control of the computer.
+Please do not use the mouse or computer for other tasks while R2Support is assisting you.